Chart Color Schemes

 Cultural Diversity

-Yarrabilba had a cultural diversity above average, with 21.0% of its population born overseas and 12.2% speaking a language other than English at home.
-Christianity was the main religion in Yarrabilba, comprising 37.0% of people there.
-Notably, the category Other comprised 1.5% of the population, compared to 1.0% across Greater Brisbane.
+Yarrabilba has a cultural diversity level above average, with 21.0% of its population born overseas and 12.2% speaking a language other than English at home.
+Christianity is the main religion in Yarrabilba, making up 37.0% of people there.
+Notably, the percentage of 'Other' religions is higher in Yarrabilba at 1.5%, compared to 1.0% across Greater Brisbane.

 Frequently Asked Questions - Diversity